 If you’ve ever fantasized about literally running away from it all, you’re not alone.
 According to moms everywhere, along with this study conducted by the Psychological Sciences Research Institute in Belgium, parental burnout — just like professional burnout — is real.
 Particularly if you lack enough support, parenting can leave you feeling exhausted, ineffective and emotionally distant from the very beneficiaries of all your unpaid work (i.e., your partner and kids).

-Short of joining the circus, there’s no escaping my life, and so — for the sake of my sanity — I’ve learned a few ways to beat the boredom and burnout that inevitably comes with parenthood.
+Short of joining the circus, there’s no escaping my life, and so — for the sake of my sanity — I’ve figured out some things to do as a stay-at-home-mom to beat the boredom and burnout that inevitably comes with parenthood.

 1. Create a routine